Vacxe/brisbane-mobile-meetup-how-to-scale-your-tests/README.md

   * Your team (Probably QA) decided to move from **Manual** UI feature testing to **Instrumetal**
   * After sometime you have about 100 UI tests in project, and from time to time **Local** execution is not consistent anymore (*few random UI tests failing for some unknown reasons*) but you sill ok with it (*rerun can help*)
-  * You decided to add new CI check for Pull Requiest automation and run UI tests for every change (*100 UI tests taking about 5 munites for each run, but every 10% percent of runs failing because of flakines*)
+  * You decided to add new CI check for Pull Request automation and run UI tests for every change (*100 UI tests taking about 5 minutes for each run, but every 10% percent of runs failing because of flakiness*)

 ---